 Why study BSc (Hons) Forensic Science (with Foundation Year) at BU?

-- Taught by professional practitioners and guest speakers who are experts in their respective fields, including forensic archaeology, genocide investigation and toxicology
+- Taught by professional practitioners and guest speakers who are experts in their respective fields, including forensic DNA profiling, crime scene investigation and forensic toxicology

-- Participate in multiple field trips, as well as being taught in contemporary lecture halls and state-of-the-art labs where you’ll use cutting-edge equipment.
+- You will be taught in contemporary lecture halls and state-of-the-art labs where you’ll use cutting-edge equipment

-- Take part in invaluable lab and fieldwork experience, including mock crime scenes and disasters, including a live fire exercise.
+- Take part in invaluable lab and fieldwork experience, including mock crime scenes and a live-fire exercise

 Professionally accredited courses provide industry-wide recognition of the quality of your qualification.